Thank You Letter Example for an Administrative Interview

 How to Send Your Letter

 Most often, you will send your letter via email.
-It’s quick, and you’ll make sure that your follow-up is received before the hiring manager has had time to forget the terrific impression you made.
+It’s quick, and you’ll be sure that your follow-up is received before the hiring manager has had time to forget the terrific impression you made.
 In an email, there is no need to include your return address or your contact's address – just be sure to include your contact information after your signature.

 There are times when a formal thank-you letter is more appropriate.
 If you decide to send a letter, either through the mail or as an attachment, it should be formatted like a business letter.
-The letter should begin with your contact information, followed by the hiring manager’s title and information.
+It should begin with your contact information, followed by the hiring manager’s title and information.
 Put the date above your salutation, and then begin your letter.

 Your signature on a business letter is not followed by your contact information, but if you are sending it through the mail, it should be followed by your handwritten signature.